-Education and Cultural institutions also have an important role in fostering prevention and preparedness, usually in partnership with national civil protection agencies.
+Other actors from the private sectors, such as insurance organisations (particularly in the UK, Spain and Portugal), professional associations (mostly Psychologists), or education and cultural institutions also have an important role in fostering prevention and preparedness, usually in partnership with national civil protection agencies.
 Museums, for instance, are taking an important role in the development of disaster education programs.
 Collaboration between the Department of Education and research institutes devoted to the study of specific disasters are also crucial in producing educational materials, enabling children and young people to increase their knowledge on a specific topic, while enhancing their capacity to understand and respond effectively to disaster situations.
 This is especially salient in countries that have previously experienced earthquakes, such as Greece, Italy, Spain and Portugal.